Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 \begin{lem} Let $X$ and $C$ be as above.
 Then for any $p\in\partial C$, there exists $q\notin C$ such that $\dist_q|_C$ attains a minimum at $p$ and also $|qC|$ is locally uniformly bounded away from zero independent of $p$.
 In particular, we have

 \end{lem}

 \begin{proof} Since $p\in\partial C$, there is a sequence $q_i\in X\setminus C$ converging to $p$.
 Let $p_i\in C$ be the unique closest point to $q_i$ (the uniqueness follows from triangle comparison and the local convexity of $C$).
 Extend the shortest path $p_iq_i$ beyond $q_i$ to a shortest path of some fixed length (say $\ell$) with endpoint $r_i$.
 It follows from triangle comparison and the local convexity of $C$ that $\dist_{r_i}|_C$ also attains a minimum at $p_i$.
 Passing to a subsequence, we may assume that $r_i$ converges to the desired point $q$.
-The choice of $\ell$ depends only on the radii of a tiny ball and a normal ball around $p$.
+The choice of $\ell$ depends only on the radii of a tiny ball and a normal ball around $p$, and hence $|qC|$ is locally uniformly bounded.